chauvu183/sharedoc-app/sharedoc_backend/README.md

 ```
 ### Viewing Postman Tests in the sharedoc_app database

-After you have tested the APIs in Postman, here's how to lool it up in the sharedoc_app database.
+After you have tested the APIs in Postman, here's how to look it up in the sharedoc_app database.

 ```bash
 # Start mysql server